alexej-schelle/Idr-Web-Spiders/README.md

 In order to use ESR generator, simply insert the following lines of code to the header section of your web page and ask for activation of your ESR Generator at support@krealix.de.

+ESR Geneartor Code :

 <script type="text/javascript" src="http://www.krealix.de/yourdomainname/esr_generator_krealix.js"></script>

+Copyright by Krealix.de, 2021.

+A. Schelle.